How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 Expand your targeting

 If you've been focused on one industry or role type, broaden your search.
 Adjacent roles, different company sizes, or related industries might offer faster entry points.
+A "stepping stone" role that gets you relevant experience beats another 3 months of searching for the perfect first job.

 Fill the gap productively